Here's a step-by-step guide to get you started...

 Take a look at the Faculty of Arts and Education's PhD course (i.e., program) overview details.
 This website provides details on the structure of the PhD, admission requirements, study costs, course fees.
 You will need to gather relevant documents (e.g., transcripts) so that they are available as part of the application process, so it's important to review this website for the specific information we require.
-If you intend to study full-time on campus and apply for a scholarship you should read the requirements.
+If you intend to study full-time on campus and apply for a scholarship you should read the requirements on the Research Office Scholarships page.
+You must also indicate the alignment of your research with CSU's Research Priorities expressed in the CSU Research Narrative.

 Take a look at the research expertise page to see who might be a good fit to supervise your work.
 This may also give you some ideas re: possible topics and/or ways to narrow things a bit.
 At the admissions stage, we require a minimum of two staff members to supervise – i.e., one to be Principal Supervisor and one to be a Co-Supervisor – but we can add other members to the team after you've started the program, once the proposal starts to take shape.

 Once you have an idea of your research topic, possible supervisors and the general requirements for application and admission, please contact the Faculty of Arts and Education's Sub-Dean for Graduate Studies, to discuss next steps.
 She will answer any questions you may have about the PhD process itself, as well as the application/admissions process.

 Once you and the Sub Dean of Graduate Studies have discussed your proposed application, you will be put in touch with your potential supervisors to discuss your work.
 You may be asked questions about your proposed research topic, your previous experience, your career plans, etc.